 - (4) The costs and wasted time that are endemic to litigation can be cut appreciably in arbitration.
 Often it is counsel who seek extensive discovery, motions, and adjournments; but if they and their clients do not wish to foster such practices, arbitration can be as speedy and inexpensive as the parties may desire.
 Thus the term: "muscular arbitration."
 It is the rare arbitration that should exceed six months from the date issue is joined, and many can be resolved in a shorter period.
-Some forum rules allow or encourage the parties to attend the preliminary session at which these parameters are discussed.40 - (5) Arbitration can take many forms; some alternatives are discussed later in this book.41 The usual form is a simple presentation of the parties' positions before the arbitrator through documents and witnesses, much as a judge would hear a case in a courtroom.
-But the procedure may be even simpler, and the case may be decided on documents alone or even over the telephone or Zoom (or other service), if that is what the parties had consented to in their arbitration agreement or after the dispute is filed or was ordered by the arbitrator.42
+Some forum rules allow or encourage the parties to attend the preliminary session at which these parameters are discussed.40 - (5) Arbitration can take many forms; some alternatives are discussed later in this book.41

 ^{40.} See, e.g., 2022 AAA Commercial Arbitration Rules, R-22(a).
 The AAA Commercial Rules were amended effective September 1, 2022.
 The ICDR Rules were amended effective March 1, 2021.
 To help distinguish the current rules, the year of their effective date may be indicated in any footnote citations.
 Some opinions may refer to the then-current rules, in which case this Handbook may highlight the distinction.
 The preamble to the rules states that the amended rules govern cases filed on or after their effective date.
+The AAA adopted amended Consumer Arbitration Rules and Mediation Procedures, effective May 1, 2025, which are included in Appendix 2, below.